jani-heinikoski/SchedulingAlgorithmDemo/README.md

 # Simulator of Scheduling Algorithms

-A simple hobby project exploring various scheduling algorithms and their typical implementations in C# + .NET 8.
+A simple hobby project exploring various scheduling algorithms and their typical implementations in Visual C# + .NET 8.

 Disclaimer: This is not a finished project (yet).